Bill Atkinson: Career after Apple

 In 1990, Atkinson and two others co-founded Apple spin-off General Magic.
 Byte magazine wrote:

 The obstacles to General Magic's success may appear daunting, but General Magic is not your typical start-up company.
 Its partners include some of the biggest players in the worlds of computing, communications, and consumer electronics, and it's loaded with top-notch engineers who have been given a clean slate to reinvent traditional approaches to ubiquitous worldwide communications.

 In 2007, Atkinson began working as an outside developer with Numenta, a startup working on computer intelligence.
 On his work there Atkinson said, "what Numenta is doing is more fundamentally important to society than the personal computer and the rise of the Internet."

 Photography

 Atkinson later worked as a nature photographer, focusing on close-up photographs of stones that had been cut and polished.
 His 2004 book Within the Stone features a collection of his close-up photographs.
 The detailed images he created were made possible by the accuracy and creative control of the digital printing process that he helped create.
 He developed a mobile app called PhotoCard that would allow users to take digital images and make postcards with personal messages that could then be printed and sent via postal service or over email.

+Psychedelic activism

+Atkinson was a devoted advocate for the use of 5-MeO-DMT, an inhalable short-acting psychedelic drug.
+He personally used the drug hundreds of times between 2012 and his 2025 death.
+He helped to create and refine a pen-shaped vaporizer that made low, controlled doses of the drug possible and easy; previously, it had been typically vaporized in a pipe from a solid form, with frequently unreliable dosing that led to unpredictable effects on the user.
+He gave away up to a thousand such vape-pens in an effort to spread the use of low-dose 5-MeO-DMT among therapists and practitioners.
+He also anonymously wrote and updated a detailed guide on how to create such vape-pens, and published it on the popular Erowid drug-nerd website.